The Innocents (US band): Career

-In June 1961, the British music magazine, NME, reported that the Innocents were part of Alan Freed's road show, that also included Brenda Lee, The Shirelles, Bobby Vee, Etta James, Gene McDaniels, The Ventures, Clarence "Frogman" Henry, The Fleetwoods, Kathy Young and Jerry Lee Lewis.
-The Innocents released seven singles after "Gee Whiz" on Trans World Records, Reprise, Decca, and Warner, but none of them charted, though they continued to score hits backing up Kathy Young.
+In June 1961, the British music magazine, NME, reported that the Innocents were part of Alan Freed's road show, that also included Brenda Lee, The Shirelles, Bobby Vee, Etta James, Gene McDaniels, The Ventures, Clarence "Frogman" Henry, The Fleetwoods, Kathy Young, and Jerry Lee Lewis.
+The Innocents released seven singles after "Gee Whiz" on Trans World Records, Reprise, Decca, and Warner, but none of them charted.
+Yet the group continued to score hits backing up Kathy Young.

 The group disbanded in 1964.
-James West went on as a solo artist; Al Candelaria became a session musician.
+James West went on as a solo artist, and owner of an upscale Arts and Crafts store on Melrose in Hollywood for years; Al Candelaria became a session musician.
 The group reunited in the 1990s for reunion shows.